 “Sónar pioneered a model where the lines between musician, visual artist, technologist and sometimes even entrepreneur are really blurred,” de Vicente tells me.
 “We wanted to be a vessel for people who transition between those spaces.”

-But then he pauses — realizing, perhaps, that he’s made too bold a claim.
+He pauses — realizing, perhaps, that he’s made too bold a claim.

 “You know, there’s a problem in this community where we always think we’re inventing everything from scratch,” he says.
 “But there’s easily 50 years of tradition in this kind of thing.”